DundeeRJam/Resources/LED_KIT/PYTHON/CONTROLLING_LEDS/Controlling_LEDS.md

 You are now ready to run the code.
 You can do this by clicking on Run -> Run Module or by pressing F5 on your keyboard.
 You should now see your LEDs light up.

 ## Challenge
 You have managed to turn the LEDs on.
 Now try and turn them off.
-Save your code in a seperate file.
+Save your code in a separate file.